A Guide to Social Security for Seniors

 Neal Stern, CPA, and member of the American Institute of Certified Public Accountants' (AICPA) National CPA Financial Literacy Commission, says, “The best time to start collecting Social Security benefits is a personal decision, based on individual circumstances.”

-As you move toward retirement, it’s essential to have a clear understanding of how much Social Security you’ll receive based on the age when you initiate your claim.
+As you move toward retirement, it’s essential to understand how much Social Security you’ll receive based on the age when you initiate your claim.
 Before pulling the trigger on monthly Social Security benefits, Stern shares, “If you can manage it, consider waiting to claim your benefits after reaching your full retirement age (FRA).
 Your monthly benefit will continue to increase as long as you delay collecting benefits, until age 70,” said Stern.
 “For example, your monthly payment can be as much as 32 percent more starting at age 70 than what you would have collected at age 66.”

 Unfortunately, not everyone can delay their benefit claim.
 Many older adults live on a fixed income and rely heavily on Social Security.
 “If you’re no longer working and need the income to make ends meet, think of Social Security as the safety net it was intended to be,” says Stern.